lyuziyang888-cloud/global-media-and-culture-review-/tutorials/week-07-place-making.md

 # Week 7 Tutorial: Place-Making

+## Tutorial Purpose

+Compare how media, tourism and industry promotion construct Budapest and Brisbane for different audiences.

+## Key Concepts and Clarifications

+- place is constructed rather than fixed
+- different institutions select different images
+- a location can represent itself or another place

 ## How Should You Study?

 Practise identifying who constructs a place, the intended audience, the image being created and what that image leaves out.